N-D. de la consolation

 It was there, in the middle of this mountainous chaos, that the Trappists decided to establish a monastery.
 Monsignor Delaplace, around 1880, had met in Rome a person who was preparing to take the veil at the Carmel of Uccle near Brussels and who had offered him a large amount of money to found a monastery of his choice.

-By 1940, conditions at the novitiate were worsening; communications were becoming increasingly difficult, the threat of conscription into the Red Army was hanging over the young men, and the atmosphere of insecurity was becoming heavier the longer it lasted.
-Under difficult circumstances, the decision was taken to evacuate the abbey to N.D. de Liesse near Cheng-Ting-Fu, in Hopeh.
+In 1940, conditions in the novitiate worsened ; communication became increasingly difficult, the threat of conscription into the Red Army hung over the young men, and the atmosphere of insecurity grew heavier as it continued.
+The difficult decision was made to evacuate the abbey to N.D- de Liesse near Cheng-Ting-Fu, in Hopeh.